openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 some common practices you might find helpful when working with libraries to build your system:

--  `How to include static library files <#including-static-library-files>`__
+-  :ref:`How to include static library files
+   <dev-manual/common-tasks:including static library files>`

--  `How to use the Multilib feature to combine multiple versions of library files into a single image <#combining-multiple-versions-library-files-into-one-image>`__
+-  :ref:`How to use the Multilib feature to combine multiple versions of library files into a single image
+   <dev-manual/common-tasks:combining multiple versions of library files into one image>`

--  `How to install multiple versions of the same library in parallel on the same system <#installing-multiple-versions-of-the-same-library>`__
+-  :ref:`How to install multiple versions of the same library in parallel on the same system
+   <dev-manual/common-tasks:installing multiple versions of the same library>`

 Including Static Library Files
 ------------------------------